oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

    serialization / deserialization capabilities

 ## 2.7 Applying an Information Model

+*Note: this becomes the heart of section 2, after rewriting.*

 A primary application of an IM is in the translation of data into and out of in-memory representation and serialized formats for